MaxBittker/MaxBittker.github.io/pages/post2.md

       tableA.insert(k, v)
     end
 ```
 Go and Lua have no standard library implementations for merging their maps.
-Obviously writing things out imperativly gets the job done, but the performance and simplicity of these languages means you swallow productivity tradeoffs like this. ^[Most big Go or Lua projects end up pulling in dependencies like [mergo](https://github.com/imdario/mergo) or [penlight tablex](https://stevedonovan.github.io/Penlight/api/libraries/pl.tablex.html#Merging)]
+Writing things out imperatively gets the job done and doesn't hide any details, but the simplicity of these languages means you give up conveniences like high level map operations. ^[Most big Go or Lua projects end up pulling in dependencies like [mergo](https://github.com/imdario/mergo) or [penlight tablex](https://stevedonovan.github.io/Penlight/api/libraries/pl.tablex.html#Merging)]

 ### C:
 ```